ORNL-TechInt/ORNL-TechInt-Page/README.md

 The following targets are available in the Makefile:

- * all: rebuild all html files from .src and .inc files
+ * all: rebuild all html files from .src and .inc files.
+This is the default target that gets run if make is invoked with no arguments.

  * %.html: tells make that foo.html depends on foo.src as well as all the .inc files